puppeteer/puppeteer/docs/api.md

 #### page.waitForNavigation(options)
 - `options` <[Object]> Navigation parameters which might have the following properties:
   - `timeout` <[number]> Maximum navigation time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
+The default value can be changed by using the [page.setDefaultNavigationTimeout(timeout)](#pagesetdefaultnavigationtimeouttimeout) method.
-  - `waitUntil` <[string]> When to consider navigation succeeded, defaults to `load`.
-Could be either:
+  - `waitUntil` <[string]|[Array]<[string]>> When to consider navigation succeeded, defaults to `load`.
+Given an array of event strings, navigation is considered to be successful after all events have been fired.
+Events can be either:
     - `load` - consider navigation to be finished when the `load` event is fired.
+    - `domcontentloaded` - consider navigation to be finished when the `DOMContentLoaded` event is fired.
+    - `networkidle0` - consider navigation to be finished when there are no more than 0 network connections for at least `500` ms.
-    - `networkidle` - consider navigation to be finished when the network activity stays "idle" for at least `networkIdleTimeout` ms.
+    - `networkidle2` - consider navigation to be finished when there are no more than 2 network connections for at least `500` ms.
-  - `networkIdleInflight` <[number]> Maximum amount of inflight requests which are considered "idle".
-Takes effect only with `waitUntil: 'networkidle'` parameter.
-  - `networkIdleTimeout` <[number]> A timeout to wait before completing navigation.
-Takes effect only with `waitUntil: 'networkidle'` parameter.
 - returns: <[Promise]<[Response]>> Promise which resolves to the main resource response.
 In case of multiple redirects, the navigation will resolve with the response of the last redirect.

 #### page.waitForSelector(selector[, options])
 - `selector` <[string]> A [selector] of an element to wait for,
 - `options` <[Object]> Optional waiting parameters
   - `visible` <[boolean]> wait for element to be present in DOM and to be visible, i.e. to not have `display: none` or `visibility: hidden` CSS properties.
 Defaults to `false`.
+  - `hidden` <[boolean]> wait for element to not be found in the DOM or to be hidden, i.e. have `display: none` or `visibility: hidden` CSS properties.
+Defaults to `false`.
   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
-- returns: <[Promise]> Promise which resolves when element specified by selector string is added to DOM.
+- returns: <[Promise]<[ElementHandle]>> Promise which resolves when element specified by selector string is added to DOM.

 Wait for the `selector` to appear in page.
 If at the moment of calling the method the `selector` already exists, the method will return